 Does the House provide any other services besides residency?

 - Our Family Activity Program provides families with quality activities while staying at the Ronald McDonald House® of Rochester, Minnesota.
 The goal of these activities is help provide peer/parent interaction, supportive conversations between Ronald McDonald House® program staff and child/parent and provide a healthy distraction for the entire family.

-- Thanks to donations there are pantry foods available.
-Just enough for a light snack or a quick meal.
+- Thanks to many generous donations, there are pantry foods available; enough for a light snack or a quick meal.

-- A shuttle service takes families to and from the clinic and hospital.
-M-F daytime hours.
+- A shuttle service takes families to and from the clinic and hospital, Monday through Friday during daytime hours.

 - Community members provide opportunities for our guests to get together at House Dinners and other fun activities in the house.

 - Tutors can be arranged for children by the Rochester, Minnesota Public School system.